What Is the Treatment for Trichotillomania? continued...

 It might be as simple as making a fist with the hand that they would use to pull out the hair.
 Therapy can also address any unhelpful thinking that might be adding to the stress that triggers the behavior.

-In addition, medication might be used as part of the treatment program.
-A type of antidepressant medication called selective serotonin reuptake inhibitors (SSRIs) might be useful in helping to curb very intense urges.
+Medication may also be part of the treatment program.
+A type of antidepressant called a selective serotonin reuptake inhibitor (SSRI) might be useful in helping to curb very intense urges.
 Atypical antipsychotics such as olanzapine or aripiprazole also may sometimes be used, either alone or in combination with an SSRI.

 What Complications Are Associated With Trichotillomania?

 Infection, skin damage, and permanent hair loss are possible complications of trichotillomania.
-The hair loss and skin damage can lead to problems with self-esteem and body image and can have a negative impact on work and relationships.
-In extreme cases, some people might avoid social situations in order to hide the resulting hair loss.
+The hair loss and skin damage can lead to problems with self-esteem and body image.
+In extreme cases, some people might avoid social situations in order to hide the hair loss.